-Having a clear, pragmatic, and well-articulated investment case for a planned digital transformation program is a key prerequisite for busy senior executives that want to quickly move from consideration to action.
+Developing a clear, pragmatic, and well-articulated investment case for a planned digital transformation program is often a key prerequisite to allow busy senior executives to quickly move from consideration to action.
 Here we start discussing a reference case for a B2B middle market company that can be a useful template for companies preparing for their digital journey.

 In today's world, digital transformation can often help companies achieve three essential goals for long-term success and sustainability: